jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-16-strangers-3-Joe-Lazzara.md

 They put about a year of work into opening the shop before it opened.
 The first year's return was at a loss, but since then, they've been on the up.
 They're netting a few million a year, and it has become such an integral piece to the community.
 Joe's been at it for 11 years.
 You can find the butcher shop and fish market's website at the end of the article.

 There was an old couple that used to shop at Joe's butchershop weekly.
 They loved talking to Joe and the staff.
 One week, Joe noticed the husband stopped coming.
-The next Saturday, she comes in early just after the opening hour and walks through the door dressed top-to-bottom with a red dress.
+The next Saturday, she came in early, right after the opening hour.
+She walks through the entrance, dressed top-to-bottom with a red dress.

 Joe asked the lady where her husband.
 The lady leans over the counter and tells Joe her husband passed away.
 Joe tells her he's sorry to hear, but the lady stops him.